 Although its the busiest travel time of the year the airport is strangely quiet. '' You're lucky Love.
 You've found a quiet time " .
 The check in lady then informs me that travel from the US to the UK is up 28% this year. '' It's all because of that Brexit " she adds with studied illogicality.

-At the airport Bob is contentedly 'christening' tyres in the car park.
+At the airport in Toulouse Bob is contentedly 'christening' tyres in the car park.

 Schools start in a couple of weeks.
 The newsagent selling pens and notepads in readiness.